edasdemirlab/edasdemirlab.github.io/_posts/2023-03-21-letter-to-ie-students-interested-in-data-science.md

 - [Ackoff, R. L. (1979).
 The future of operational research is past.
 Journal of the operational research society, 30(2), 93-104.](https://doi.org/10.1057/jors.1979.22)

-Ackhoff's (1979) following observation is truly interesting:
+The following observation of Ackoff (1979), known as the father of Operations Research, is truly interesting:

 >"Operations Research is dead even though it has yet to be buried.
 I also think there is little chance for its resurrection because there is so little understanding of the reasons for its demise."